 We are effectively looking for a negative, so when the metrics fail to get put in CloudWatch, it will trigger the alarm.
 The action you take will depend on how far you want to go with setting up automation.
 In our example, sending a notification to an email list, which can be easily configured in AWS by posting to an SNS Topic, allows us to receive notification or take some other action, as needed.

-While I would be cautious about putting too much automation in place, such as restarting a server or individual services, having the ability to get notified when specific services become unresponsive, regardless of their running state, is valuable.
+I would be cautious about putting too much automation in place, such as restarting a server or individual services.
+However, receiving a notification when specific services become unresponsive, regardless of their running state, is valuable.
 More likely, it would warrant manual intervention and review of any causes for services to be down or unresponsive.
 Getting notified early of a potential issue helps us to isolate problems and resolve them quickly.

 By utilizing cloud infrastructure to automate external monitoring of our critical resources, we can improve the overall reliability of our deployments without adding any significant costs to do so.
-If you’re interested in this for your FileMaker solution, our team can help.
+If you’re interested in this type of FileMaker Server monitoring for your FileMaker solution, our team can help.
 Contact us to get started.